|

 Otfrid of Weissenburg, German monk and poet, (IX Century):

-at the request of the noblewoman Judith.
-This letter
+verse at the request of the noblewoman Judith.
+This letter to the Archbishop

-written documents in the Germanic language.
-Latin original followed
+first long written documents in the Germanic language.
+Latin original

 --- UNIVERSITY OF KANSAS